Ever had trouble finding Japanese recipes that were easy to make?

 Though the idea of preserving meat for future consumption might scare some, the procedure for this tocino recipe is actually simple!
 It only involves mixing the other ingredients and then adding the pork.

 After, you’d let it sit overnight in the refrigerator.
-After that, it’s ready to be cooked any time!
+After that, it’s ready to be cooked at any time!

 Cooking, on the other hand, only involves frying it.
 Since the pork already has its own fat, you may opt not to use cooking oil; you can just let the pork be fried in its own fat.